redFrik/yetanotheroscmovieplayer/README.md

 Notes
 --

+* Jumping backwards in a movie is slow.
+Try encoding your video as PhotoJPEG or other similar non Motion JPEG format.
 * Because the files are loaded from disk (SD card) when started there might be a small delay.
 A preload command that enables fast triggering is on my TODO.
 * There is also a special RPi build for [Adafruit's PiTFT display](https://learn.adafruit.com/adafruit-pitft-3-dot-5-touch-screen-for-raspberry-pi?view=all).
 Start it with `./yetanotheroscmovieplayer_rpitft`.
 * Palindrome looping does not yet work in the Raspberry Pi version.